Analysis | Kellyanne Conway’s legacy: The ‘alternative facts’-ification of the GOP

 When Trump said he was targeting Iranian sites including those “important to Iran & the Iranian culture,” which would have run afoul of international law, Conway again stepped forward to argue the unarguable.
 She explained that the country had many “strategic military sites that you may cite are also cultural sites.”

-When Trump falsely claimed he actually won the 2016 popular vote because fraudulent votes deprived him of it, Conway was asked whether it was presidential behavior.
+When Trump falsely claimed he won the 2016 popular vote because fraudulent votes deprived him of it, Conway was asked whether it was presidential behavior.

 “Just because the president does something doesn’t make it presidential,” CNN’s Jake Tapper responded.